hinzzx/gatcha-lootbox/README.md

 In the project directory, you can run:

+### `npm install`

+To install all of the needed dependecies, to run the project efficiently.

 ### `npm start`

-Runs the app in the development mode.\
+To start the project. <br>
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+It Opens [http://localhost:3000](http://localhost:3000) to view it in your browser.<br>

-The page will reload when you make changes.\
+The page will reload when you make changes. <br>
 You may also see any lint errors in the console.

 ### `npm test`